-The AC meets once every quarter.

-The work of the

-AC is structured

-into an annual

-cycle so that

-a systematic reporting process

-is in place.
+The work of the AC is structured into an annual cycle so that a systematic reporting process is in place.

-Outside of formal meetings, Chairman of the AC maintains dialogue with key individuals involved in the Company's governance, including the Chairman of the Board, the Chief Executive Officer, the external audit lead partner and the Head of Internal Audit.
+Outside of formal meetings, Chairman of the AC maintains dialogue with key individuals involved in the Company's governance, including the Chairman of the Board, the Chief Executive Officer, the external audit lead partner and the Head of Internal Audit hoc basis.

-The Chief Financial Officer, Head of Internal Audit, the external auditors and executives having to report on specific agenda items are invited to meetings on an ad hoc basis.
+The Chief Financial Officer, Head of Internal Audit, the external auditors and executives having to report on specific agenda items are invited to meetings on an ad

 The effectiveness of the external audit function is reviewed by the AC on an ongoing basis through the review and discussion of reports presented to it.